 Lisbon Views are To-Die-For!

-My number one favourite reason to visit Lisbon is for the incredible myriad of views found all over the city.
+My number one favorite reason to visit Lisbon is for the incredible myriad of views found all over the city.

-Given that the city is built on seven hills, it’s no wonder that there’s no shortage of amazing viewpoints and views located all over the different parts of Lisbon.
+Given that the city is built on seven hills, it’s no wonder that there’s no shortage of amazing viewpoints in Lisbon and overlooks located in different parts of the city.

 Apart from the official viewpoints (known in Portuguese as Miradouros), you’ll also find an array of rooftop bars and restaurants as well as a number of attractions offering beautiful vantage points out over the city.

-One of my favourite viewpoints has to be the Miradouro São Pedro de Alcântara in the neighbourhood of Principe Real, or the Miradouro de Santa Catarina Lisbon in Chiado.
+One of my favourite viewpoints has to be the Miradouro São Pedro de Alcântara in the neighborhood of Principe Real, or the Miradouro de Santa Catarina Lisbon in Chiado.